aquasecurity/vex-repo-spec/README.md

 ### 2.3 Schema

-The schema for the manifest file is defined [here](./vex-repository.schema.json).
+The JSON schema for the manifest file is defined [here](./vex-repository.schema.json).

 ### 2.4 Example